webvariants/susi-dev/README.md

 # susi-dev
 susi-dev is a tool to setup distributed susi projects easily.
+It helps creating a PKI and adding config and systemd unit files for arbitary services. susi-dev also automatically creates proper config file templates for the majority of susi services.

 ## Commands

-* susi-dev create node-name -> bootstrap a new node
+* susi-dev create $node -> bootstrap a new node
-* susi-dev add node-name component -> setup a component on the given node
+* susi-dev add $node $component -> setup a component on the given node
-* susi-dev deploy node-name target -> deploy a node to a target
+* susi-dev deploy $node $target -> deploy a node to a target
-* susi-dev pki create folder -> create a new public key infrastructure
+* susi-dev pki create $folder -> create a new public key infrastructure
-* susi-dev pki add folder client-name -> create and sign a new client certificate
+* susi-dev pki add $folder $client -> create and sign a new client certificate

+## Hints

+* $node is a unique node identifier like "cloud" or "host1"
+* $component is a component name like "susi-core" or "vpn-server"
+* $target is a username@host combination like "user@myhost.com"
+* the user needs working sudo on the host

 ## Usage by example
 ```bash